flutter/website/src/docs/development/tools/vs-code.md

 ![Flutter device]({% asset tools/vs-code/device_status_bar.png @path %}){:width="450px"}

 {{site.alert.note}}
-  - If you do not see a Flutter version number or device info your project may not have been detected as a Flutter project.
-Please ensure the folder that contains your `pubspec.yaml` is inside a VS Code **Workspace Folder**
+  - If you do not see a Flutter version number or device info your project might not have been detected as a Flutter project.
+Ensure the folder that contains your `pubspec.yaml` is inside a VS Code **Workspace Folder**.
   - If the status bar reads **No Devices** Flutter has not been able to discover any connected iOS or Android devices or simulators.
-    You need to connect a device, or start a simulator, to proceed.
+    You need to connect a device, or start a simulator or emulator, to proceed.
 {{site.alert.end}}

 The Flutter extension automatically selects the last device connected.